Being a beginner swimmer isn't easy. Where do you start? How come it looks so much harder than it is?

 Your shoulders are not what rotates you from side to side.
 So always lead your rotation first with your hip and then the rest of your body will follow.

-Breaststroke is often one of the most difficult strokes for swimmers to master properly.
+Breaststroke is often one of the most difficult strokes to master.
+Correct timing and body position are essential.

-One of the most common mistakes that swimmers make with breaststroke is timing when to take a breath and when to kick.
+One of the most common mistakes is timing when to take a breath and when to kick.

-During the double kick breaststroke drill, you should perform the breaststroke the way you normally would, however, do two breaststroke kicks one after the other.
-This will give you enough time to think about the timing.
+During the double kick breaststroke drill, you perform the stroke as you normally would, but you do two breaststroke kicks one after the other for every arm pull.
+This gives you extra time to think about the timing.

-While you are gliding after each kick, your arms should be tight in the streamline position and your head should be down facing the ground.
+While you are gliding after each kick, your arms should be in a tight streamline position with your head down.

 Don't forget to squeeze your ankles all the way together with each kick.

-This drill is a wonderful way to help you recognize the power of your kick and master the timing of your breathing for the stroke.
+This drill is a wonderful way to recognize the power of your kick and master your breathing timing.

-First, start by floating on your stomach with your arms out in front of you in a "superman" position.
-This means that arms should not be tight together in a streamline position, but instead with hands about shoulder length apart.
+Start by floating on your stomach with your arms out in front of you in a "superman" position (hands shoulder-width apart).

 When you do this your butt should go up some in the air and your arms should come further apart from one another (holding the same horizontal plane though).